 I used to be a coffee addict but I really don’t miss it with this substitute!

-Some of my other favorite recipes with almond milk include smoothies, overnight oats, chia bowls, cauliflower mashed “potatoes”, and ice cream!
+Some of my other favorite recipes with almond milk include smoothies, overnight oats, cauliflower mashed “potatoes”, and for gravy when I’m craving biscuits and gravy!

 Almond milk is useful in tons of recipes and super easy to make yourself!
 Try it out and see how great it is!